OLI9292/blog/source/blog/2017-03-02-introduction-to-mapkit-and-core-location.html.markdown

 **<center>* * * * *</center>**

-In the following file, the `MapController` class that inherits from `UIView`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the following file, the `MapController` class that inherits from `UIView`.
 The corresponding view contains a `MKMapView`, which is our map.
 In the same class an instance of `CLLocationManager` is created.
 To track the current position of the user it is necessary to call `requestWhenInUseAuthorization()` and to call `startUpdatingLocation()` to notify our class with `CLLocation` data.

-Location data must be received via the `locationManager()` function, which is a stream of data containing all the tracked locations in an array, since the `locationManager` was created.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Location data must be received via the `locationManager()` function, which is a stream of data containing all the tracked locations in an array, since the `locationManager` was created.
 <br><br>

 ```swift